hlovatt/Concurrency-Utilities/README.md

 ## Reactive Collection
 ### Introduction
 On top of the specification's protocols the library provides implementations of processors, producers, and subscribers with their associated subscriptions.
-The reactive collections run asynchronously and provide locking and background threads without the need for the user of the library to deal with threads manually; but they are not themselves thread safe since it makes no snese to share them between threads, you use them instead of threads.
+The reactive collections run asynchronously and provide locking and background threads without the need for the user of the library to deal with threads/locking manually; but they are not themselves thread safe since it makes no snese to share them between threads, you use them instead of threads!
 These implementations are styled after the standard Swift Collection Library, in particular `Sequence`, for example there is a `ForEachProducer` and a `ReduceFutureSubscriber`:

   - The arguments when creating these classes mimic the arguments to the methods from `Sequence`, e.g. `ReduceFutureSubscriber` accepts a `into` argument into which the reduction happens and a reduction closure that reduces the stream of items to a single item.
   - Like the Swift Collection Library the action of these classes is specified using a trailing closure, e.g. `ReduceFutureSubscriber`'s trailing closure accumulates the results.